widelang/draft/README.md

 />
 ```

-The `.` Resolution Intent were removed from Entity and Function Object, what now when used outside?
+The `.` Resolution Intent were removed from Entity and Function Object, what now what to do when resolving outside?

-Angry Birds mode!
-Outside in any case you can use the `..` Extent Intent, but when you are using the Object name itself, you can just use a single `.`, this is possible because there's no way for an Object name being redefined.
+Outside in any case of static resolution you can use the `..` Extent Intent itself, and that's prefered, but when you are using the Object name itself, you can just use a single `.`, this is possible because there's no way for an Object name being redefined.

 ```lua
 Thing..do
 Thing..doSomething()
 ```

-But in that case, as you directly using the Object name, you can just use just one dot.:
+But in that case, as you are directly using the Object name, you can just use just one dot.:

 ```lua
 Thing.do
 Thing.doSomething()
 ```

-But that's by design because other language that use `.` may not make the distinction between static.
-Other languages use `::`, but in Wide it has other purpose, it's used with Traits!
+Other languages use `::`, but in Wide it has other purpose, it's used with Traits.

 Some examples using static: